dzsquared/SQL-DevOps-workshop/LAB0/README.md

-# LAB0: Prerequisites and setup
+---
+layout: page
+title: "Lab 0"
+description: "Prerequisites and setup"
+permalink: /LAB0/
+---

 This folder (LAB0) contains the SQL project for the initial state of the Wingtips database provided to students at the beginning of the series of labs.

-If you are performing the labs as part of a workshop, the instructor may provide you with a student connection string to the Wingtips database such that you can immediately start **LAB1**.
+If you are performing the labs as part of a workshop, the instructor may provide you with a student connection string to the Wingtips database such that you can immediately start **Lab 1**.

 If you are performing the labs as part of a self-paced learning experience, you may need to deploy the initial state of the Wingtips database yourself.
 The instructions for deploying the initial state of the Wingtips database are provided below.